connervieira/Assassin/CONFIGURATION.md

             - This is useful if you only want to alert to certain types of autonomous threats without needing to completely remove them from the database.
         - `information_displayed` determines what information is displayed in alerts.
             - This value is a dictionary containing all the information Assassin is capable of displaying.
 Set each value to `true` or `false` to enable or disable it.
-- `alpr_alerts`
-    - ALPR alerts are triggered by proximity to automated license plate reader cameras.
+- `alpr_alerts` contains settings related to automatic license plate recogntion camera alerts.
-    - This setting has the following sub-values for configuration:
+    - `enabled` is a boolean that determines whether or not ALPR camera alerts are enabled.
     - `alert_range` is the alert distance, in miles.
+        - Setting this to '0' will effectively disable ALPR camera alerts.
     - `database` is the file-path to the ALPR database containing ALPR camera locations and information.
     - `loaded_radius` is a decimal number that determines the radius, in miles, around the current location that Assassin will load ALPR cameras during start-up.
         - The higher this value is, the longer Assassin will take the process ALPR camera alerts each cycle.
         - The lower this value is, the smaller the loaded radius around the initial starting position will be.
             - A small loaded radius might pose an issue if you drive extremely far in a single session without restarting Assassin, since you'll reach the end of the loaded area.
+        - Setting this to '0' will disable ALPR camera alerts.
     - `angle_threshold` determines the maximum allowed difference between the current direction of movement, and the camera's angle before the alert is filtered out.
         - This setting can be used to eliminate alerts from cameras that aren't at an angle to see the license plate of the car.
         - Values higher than 180 will effectively disable this filter.
     - `direction_threshold` determines the maximum allowed bearing to the camera before the alert is filtered out.
         - This setting can be used to eliminate alerts from cameras that have already been passed, or cameras that are on adjacent roads.
         - Values higher than 180 will effectively disable this filter.
     - `information_displayed` determines what information is displayed in alerts.
         - This value is a dictionary containing all the information Assassin is capable of displaying.
 Set each value to `true` or `false` to enable or disable it.
 - `bluetooth_monitoring`
     - Bluetooth monitoring allows Assassin to detect nearby Bluetooth devices, and monitor when a particular device has been following for a suspiciously long distance.
         - This function's "following" detection depends on GPS, and requires that `gps_enabled` be set to `true`.
 If GPS functionality is disabled, then this feature will only alert to devices in the `blacklist`, as described below.